Business and Financial Policies and Procedures

 Buildings

 Remodel/Renovation - Repairs and maintenance are always expensed.
-Remodeling or renovation may be capitalized if a project:
+A remodeling or renovation project costing $250,000 or more may be capitalized if it meets one of the following three criteria:

 • Significantly increases the efficiency, usefulness, or service life of a building.